tahoe-lafs/tahoe-lafs/docs/managed-grid.rst

-These certificate files are issued by the ``grid-manager sign`` command; these should be transmitted to the storage server operator who includes them in the config for the storage sever.
+These certificate files are issued by the ``grid-manager sign`` command; these should be transmitted to the storage server operator who includes them in the config for the storage server.
 Relative paths are based from the node directory.
 Example::

     [storage]